BBC Music Magazine – “Rising Star” interview [article]

 Grieg’s glorious Piano Concerto always steals the show, but this was an especially expressive, yet never under-powered performance from soloist, Cordelia Williams

 whatsonsouthwest.co.uk, October 2009

-In a programme encompassing sonatas by Mozart and Schubert, together with more romantic works of Chopin, Glinka and Rachmaninov, she showed remarkable empathy with these composers and always kept her astonishing technical ability subservient to the music with effortless ease.
+In a programme encompassing sonatas by Mozart and Schubert, together with more romantic works of Chopin, Glinka and Rachmaninov, she showed remarkable empathy with these composers and always kept her astonishing technical ability subservient to the music with effortless ease. hair loss treatment.
 Judging by the exquisite rendering of three Chopin Mazurkas, her stated ambition to study this genre in depth is very understandable.
 In the highly competitive world of the concert pianist, hers is certainly a name to remember.